 1. Pick the right one - for you.

-Make sure you are sure when you say 'yes'.
-And this includes finding out as much about your spouse-to-be as you can.
+Make sure you are sure when you say 'yes.'
+This includes finding out as much about your spouse-to-be as you can.
 What are their values and beliefs?
 On life?
 On family?
 What are their goals, their hopes, and their dreams?
 Do they want children?
 And if so, what kind of parent do they want to be?
-While this may sound unromantic, it really is the most important prerequisite for a happy marriage.
+While this may sound unromantic, it is the essential prerequisite for a happy marriage.
 When you find that yin to your yang and begin your journey with a deep-rooted, unwavering knowledge of having chosen the right life partner, you will be able to build a strong foundation from the very beginning.
-And when seeds of love, trust, and respect are planted (and tended to) from the start, it will be much easier to grow a love that not only carries the most beautiful blossoms but that can also weather many of life's storms.
+And when seeds of love, trust, and respect are planted (and tended to) from the start, it will be much easier to grow a love that not only carries the most beautiful blossoms, but that can also weather many of life's storms.